x46359/kaggle_m5_forecasting/README.md

 ### m5_forecasting
 ==============================

+#### Project Caveats
+- This is my first ever competition and github repo ... so be critical.
+I know a lot of mistakes were made so constructive criticism/feedback is much appreciated.
+- There are a lot of areas for improvement.
+The MAIN objective of this was for me to learn.
+- Thanks in advance!

 #### Project Overview
 - Use hierarchical sales data from Walmart to forecast daily sales for next 28 days.